National income helps to determine the economic condition of a country.

 Gross National Product (GNP)

-When we add ‘Income from abroad’ in the GDP, The net value derived is called Gross National Product (GNP).
+When we add ‘Income from abroad’ to the GDP, The net value derived is called Gross National Product (GNP).
 Thus,

 GNP = GDP + Income from Abroad